Ascentroid/Ascentroid/README.md

 Why do I have to use 3D tools to build maps?
 Why didn't you build something easier for people?

-`UE4 is capable to doing a lot out-of-the-box, however, this means you have to put in the effort and learn how to do things yourself.
+`UE is capable to doing a lot out-of-the-box, however, this means you have to put in the effort and learn how to do things yourself.
 To get started quickly, I highly recommend using ` [SuperGrid](#supergrid)

 Why is the setup so complicated?